MIT-LCP/physionet-build/deploy/README.md

  - A service account to create and edit of buckets
  - A service account to manage the access to the buckets and Big Query, both handled by Google G Suite

-Since Google G Suite doesn't have direct acess to GCP, the access has to be delegated to a service account.
+Since Google G Suite doesn't have direct access to GCP, the access has to be delegated to a service account.

-The following variables should be added to the enviroment file:
+The following variables should be added to the environment file:
 ```
 SECRET_KEY=secret
 ALLOWED_HOSTS=[]